Table of Contents

 3. Wellness Complete Natural Food

-The Wellness is also a grain-free choice of dry kitten food.
-Its main ingredient is chicken and it doesn’t contain any meat by-products.
+Its main ingredient is tasty chicken and it doesn’t contain any meat by-products.
 In addition to the usual whole foods such as cranberries and flaxseed, it contains rosemary, spearmint, and green tea extracts for their antioxidant contents.
+This helps to strengthen your kitten’s immune system, as well as provide them with energy and nutrients for growth.

 A Healthy Diet for Kittens